 What are the different types of cybersecurity threats?

-The process of keeping up with new technologies, security trends and threat intelligence is a challenging task.
+Keeping up with new technologies, security trends and threat intelligence is a challenging task.
 It is necessary in order to protect information and other assets from cyberthreats, which take many forms.
 Types of cyberthreats include:

 - Phishing is a form of social engineering where fraudulent email or text messages that resemble those from reputable or known sources are sent.
 Often random attacks, the intent of these messages is to steal sensitive data, such as credit card or login information.

-- Spear phishing is a type of phishing attack that has an intended target user, organization or business.
+- Spear phishing is a type of phishing that has an intended target user, organization or business.

 - Insider threats are security breaches or losses caused by humans -- for example, employees, contractors or customers.
 Insider threats can be malicious or negligent in nature.